 Beyond Steamer Lane, there are 10 more locations you can surf at in Santa Cruz, including the legendary Pleasure Point, so you certainly aren’t going to be bored, whatever your level.

-5. Take in the sunset at Natural Bridges State Beach
+5. Natural Bridges State Beach

 Ok, so this was my favourite thing to do in Santa Cruz.
 Because I like sunsets, natural beauty, and taking pictures of both of those things.

 If you continue along the West Cliff Drive Road for a couple of miles, you’ll come to the Natural Bridges State Beach National Park.
-This is a 65 acre national park, with the highlight being that natural bridge out in the water, which is coated in birdlife, including pelicans and comorants.
+This is a 65 acre national park, with the highlight being that natural bridge out in the water, which is coated in birdlife, including pelicans and cormorants.

 There’s an excellent view of the sunset from the vantage point carpark above the beach, but my favourite spot was down on the beach itself looking at the arch, with the sun setting off frame.
 Bring a neutral density filter for some great long exposure opportunities!